dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

   - trackedEntityAttributeIdScheme

 The general idScheme applies to all types of objects.
-It can be overriden by specific object types.
+It can be overridden by specific object types.

 The default scheme for all parameters is UID (stable DHIS 2 identifiers).
 The supported identifier schemes are described in the